rtotalminer/maze-game/README.md

 # Todo

+- make canvas strechable and the textures to do so too
 - npcs w/ dialouge
 - stamina bar, w/sprint
 - More intelligent player spawing system (some spawns are unlucky occupied by mob)